 Look 4: All Red

 So what’s y’alls take on Cherry Bullet’s “Aloha Oe”.
-I do like the song but it wasn’t something I had to save on Spotify.
+I do like the song, but it wasn’t something I had to save on Spotify.
 I hope the next comeback is closer to “Q&A”.
-But anywho, let me know what you think on Twitter or Tumblr.
+But anywho, let me know what you think below.